 The very acquisition of the skills required in order to change the brain, especially in the attempt to alleviate stressful and/or patholological conditions, requires understanding what it means to observe mindfully etc., and learning those skills cannot be accomplished via the sole use of neurobiological terminology --- the language of mental experience must of necessity be utilized.
 A growing body of research informs us that when people learn to systematically alter their emotional and/or behavioral responses to stressful stimuli it modulates the activity of the prefrontal cortex, among other areas.
-But to merely say to someone "Now modulate your prefrontal cortex," just like that, is not, in and of itself, a meaningful use of language.
-This is so because in the absence of some kind of learning and/or training process that in principle must make use of the language of personal experience, it is intrinsically impossible for any real living person to know how to modulate their prefrontal cortex.
-For experimental subjects to actually learn and operationalize the skills and techniques necessary for the collection of the data that demonstrate the phenomena of self-directed neuroplasticity the use of mind-based experiential language is required.
-The assertion that a science of self-directed action can be pursued within a purely materialist framework is neither semantically coherent, nor empirically established, nor rationally entailed by the principles of modern physics.
+But to merely say to someone "Now modulate your prefrontal cortex," just like that, is not in and of itself a meaningful use of language.
+This is so because in the absence of some kind of learning and/or training process that in principle must use of the language of personal experience, it is intrinsically impossible for any real living person to know how to modulate their prefrontal cortex.
+For experimental subjects to actually learn and operationalize the skills and techniques necessary for the collection of the data that demonstrate the phenomena of self-directed neuroplasticity requires the use of mindbased experiential language.
+The assertion that a science of self-directed action could possibly be elaborated within a purely materialist framework is neither semantically coherent nor entailed by the principles of modern physics.

 People can certainly learn how to be mindful, and when they do it changes brain function in very beneficial ways.
-But to effect and accomplish those brain changes requires the use of the language of mental experience and activity in basic and irreducible ways --- it can never be accomplished solely by the use of brain-based language.
+But to effect and accomplish those brain changes requires the language of mental experience and activity in basic and irreducible ways --- it can never be accomplished solely by the use of brain-based language.
 This straightforward fact tells us that the language of neurobiology will never be sufficient for the effective self-regulation of brain activity.
 The language of the active mind is an absolute logical requirement.
-We will now see that contemporary physical theory contains a prepared place for the needed causal intervention in brain activity of conscious volition.
+As we will now see, contemporary physical theory contains a prepared place for the needed causal intervention in brain activity of conscious volition.